Goka Ramaswamy: Minister and Member of the Legislative Assembly(MLA)

 Ramaswamy was first elected as an MLA from Ghanpur (Station) Assembly constituency in 1978 and was made Minister for Food and Civil Supplies in Marri Chenna Reddy's cabinet.

 Ramaswamy resigned from the Council of Ministers in 1979 due to differences with Chief Minister Marri Chenna Reddy, which created a political crisis in the state government due to which Chenna Reddy had to resign as Chief Minister of Andhra Pradesh and subsequently T. Anjaiah was made the Chief Minister.
-Ramaswamy served as Minister for Transport and Fisheries in T. Anjaiah's cabinet from 1980 to 1982.
+Ramaswamy served as Minister for Transport, Fisheries and Horticulture Development in T. Anjaiah's cabinet from 1980 to 1982.
 He was re-elected to Andhra Pradesh Legislative Assembly from Ghanpur(Station) in 1983 and was among the few leaders from congress to be elected during the NTR wave.
-He was made the Deputy Leader of Opposition from the Congress Legislature Party (CLP) in the Andhra Pradesh Legislative Assembly during N. T. Rama Rao's first tenure as the Chief Minister.Ramaswamy mentored many young leaders from Warangal District who went on to become Ministers later.
+He was made the Deputy Leader of Opposition from the Congress Legislature Party (CLP) in the Andhra Pradesh Legislative Assembly during N. T. Rama Rao's first tenure as the Chief Minister.
+Ramaswamy mentored many young leaders from Warangal District who went on to become Ministers later.

 Personal life

 Ramaswamy's older brother Goka Ramalingam was an Indian Politician belonging to the Congress Party and a three-time Member of the Legislative Assembly (MLA) from 1952 to 1967 representing Bhongir constituency in the Hyderabad Legislative Assembly and Jangaon constituency in the Andhra Pradesh Legislative Assembly.
-Ramaswamy died at his residence in Hyderabad, in the early hours of 21 March, 2005 at the age of 72.
+Ramaswamy died at his residence in Hyderabad, in the early hours of 21 March 2005 at the age of 72.